 Because Lee is self-conscious to a fault.
 Her bitter awareness of her middle-class status amidst the upper-class world of boarding school sets her up for failure in this story, and that’s what this novel is all about– how Lee Fiora messes up her own life.

-This book is so insanely brilliant, the writing so incredibly amazing, that this novel held me spellbound the first time I read it.
+This book is so brilliant, the writing so amazing, that this novel held me spellbound the first time I read it.
 Then held me spellbound again a few months later, when I just had to read it again and bask in this book’s complete and perfect awesomeness.

 Elissa Schappell wrote a beautiful review for Prep in The New York Times, which you can read here, if you’d like to learn more about the plot of this book.

 And here is the book’s opening sentence, which gives me goosebumps to type, because I love this book so much: “I think that everything, or at least the part of everything that happened to me, started with the Roman architecture mix-up.”